sharvit/angular-full-seed/README.md

 * Come with a production ready express server
 * Easy deploy to [heroku]
 * Comes already with [travis], a continuous integration service, configured to automatically test and deploy to [heroku].
+* Comes already with [ui-router] the de-facto solution to flexible routing with nested views
 * Compiles and concatenates your Sass
 * Local development server with live reload
 * Automatically build and inject all your `js` and `css` sources into `index.html`
 * Auto min-safe all Angular DI through `ng-annotate`, no need to use weird bracket notation
-* Comes already with [ui-router] the de-facto solution to flexible routing with nested views
-* Generate icon font from `svg` files
 * Blazing fast

 ## Getting Started With a New Project